The International Investigations Review: India

 Civil liability of corporations for conduct of their employees flow through well-established common law principles of vicarious liability (i.e., companies are vicariously liable for the actions of their employees conducted in the course and for the purposes of their employment).

 Joint representation of the corporation and individuals is not expressly forbidden under Indian law.
 It is permissible for corporations and individuals to be represented and advised by the same counsel so long as their positions are not adversarial.
 Such joint representation may also be permissible when statutory vicarious criminal liability is imputed to the individuals in question.
 However, it is advisable for the corporation and the individuals to retain different counsel.
 This acts to mitigate potential issues of conflict of interest and attorney client privilege.
 Moreover, the course of a criminal trial and investigation is unpredictable and may result in the corporation and the individual becoming adversarial, even if they were not initially so.
-Therefore, it is recommended that that corporations and individuals retain separate counsel.
+Therefore, it is recommended that corporations and individuals retain separate counsel.

 The range of sanctions available against businesses includes:

 - Fines – the amount of the fine levied depends on the specific nature of the offence and the facts of the case.
 Whether the fines are administrative or criminal in nature will depend on the specific statute or provisions under which the fines are levied.
 For instance, fines for non-compliance of filing requirements under the Companies Act 2013 would be administrative in nature.
 However, fines levied post trial under the POCA would be criminal in nature.

 - Imprisonment of concerned company officials – the duration of the imprisonment depends on the nature of the offences, as well as the specific conduct of the individuals involved as well as other facts of the case.